MadDinosaur/ISEP-LAPR2/docs/SprintC/US10/US10_Requirements.md

-# US 10 -  Specify a new employee
+# US 10 -  Specify a new parameter

 ## 1. Requirements Engineering